-This information used to be obtainable in printed form from local chandlers, clubs etc. - so if you come across a copy you should check the print date as it may well be of only historical interest!
+This information used to be obtainable in printed form from local chandlers, clubs etc. - so if you come across a copy you should check the print date as it will be of only historical interest!

 For first timers unsure of themselves can contact the harbour master or his assistant at Felixstowe Ferry (just inside the entrance).
 They will help guide you through the entrance.
-Call "Odd Times" on VHF channel 08, and speak to the harbour master John Barber (07780 735604).
+Call "Odd Times" on VHF channel 08, and speak to the harbour master John White ( 07803 476621).

 The following is general information about the approach and entrance, but entry shouldn't be attempted without local knowledge or help from the above sources.
 The Admiralty chart provided is up to date but is of limited use as it does not show the locally laid and maintained buoyage in the Deben.

-The first stage in any approach will involve finding the Woodbridge Haven safe watermark which is a red and white spherical buoy (Mo(A)15s).
-Although this buoy is lit none of the others are.... entry at night is definitely NOT recommended.
+The first stage in any approach will involve finding the Woodbridge Haven safe watermark (51 58.24N 001 23.85E) which is a red and white spherical buoy (Mo(A)15s).
+The position of this mark may be incorrect on the UKHO chart and, although this buoy is lit, none of the others are so entry at night is definitely NOT recommended.
 Timing of your entry attempt is important bearing in mind the strengths of the tide.
-At least a couple of hours after low water and well before high water is probably best for newcomers.
+Aiming to pass the Mid Knoll SHM with about two hours of flood left and well before high water is probably best for newcomers.
 (Probably the best time to leave outbound would be around high water, before the ebb really gets going...)

-During the winter of 2012/2013 the Knolls (midway between the landfall buoy and the entrance) have moved westwards and the buoyage has been moved accordingly (so scrap last year's way points) and there's not quite as much water over the bar as there was in 2012.
-Follow the buoyage (West Knoll, Knoll Spit and Mid Knoll) and as you pass West Knoll line up a point on the land beyond the Mid Knoll and use that as a transit to avoid being pushed off track by the tide.
-This is where it might get tricky as the "Deben" PHM off the first Martello Tower has been discontinued; you need to follow the general trend of the channel in a gentle curve towards the the new SHM (The new "Deben") and leave that as usual to starboard.
+Follow the buoyage (Mid Knoll, West Knoll and Knoll Spit) Then turn starboard to pass the "Deben" SHM off the first Martello Tower; you need to follow the general trend of the channel in a gentle curve towards the the boatyard ,aiming to pass that mid-channel.
 You will then start to close the east bank (where there is deeper water) to pass up the channel to the East of the Horse sand Bank.
 There is a line of moorings along the East bank of the Horse Sand Bank and they should be left to port.

 There is an alternative entrance over "The Knolls" which all the fishermen use but there is an unmarked bar at both ends of that and until that is buoyed and charted it is not recommended to the casual visitor.
 It can be seen at the top of the aerial photo on the East Coast Pilot download.